thishaseeb/site/thishaseeb/content/portfolio/work1.md

 ## Statement of Intentions.

-I intend on making this space a relatively unspecific catalogue of proejcts undergone.
+I intend on making this space a relatively unspecific catalogue of projects undergone.
 I had a few ideas of things to try that could be fun to document, and hence have created this space to do exactly that!

 Hopefully the overhead in writing a post is not tooooo high, but I have attempted to automate what i can to reduce said overhead!
 Thank you hugo, and Github Pages.